-The Bank's Executive Committee is the key governing body responsible for the strategic direction of the Bank's equity, diversity and inclusion practices.
-There are, however, a number of key bodies that contribute to equity, diversity and inclusion governance and operation at the Bank.
+The Bank aims to ensure that all employees proactively meet their diversity and inclusion responsibilities within their sphere of influence.
+The Executive Committee is the key governing body responsible for the strategic direction of the

+Bank's practices.
+There are, however, a number of key bodies that contribute to equity, diversity and inclusion governance at the Bank, including:

-- Executive management is responsible for the implementation of equity, diversity and inclusion activities and performance within their areas. - All employees are required to ensure that their actions in the workplace are consistent with the Bank's equity, diversity and inclusion principles. - The Diversity & Inclusion Policy Committee is a consultative body that includes representatives from management, employees, Human Resources and the Finance Sector Union.
-The role of the Staff Representatives on the Committee is to also act as intermediaries between the Committee and employees.
+- Executive management, who are responsible for the implementation of equity, diversity and inclusion activities and performance within their areas - All employees, who are required to ensure that their actions in the workplace are consistent with the Bank's equity, diversity and inclusion principles - The Diversity & Inclusion Policy Committee, which is a consultative body that includes representatives from management, employees, Human Resources Department and the Finance Sector Union.
 The Committee makes recommendations on equity, diversity and inclusion matters to the Executive Committee and the Governor, and is responsible for monitoring and reporting on the development and implementation of equity, diversity and inclusion initiatives.
-The Terms of Reference for the Committee and its membership are set out in the Appendices.
+The Terms of Reference for the Committee and its membership are set out in the Appendices - Diversity Contact Managers, who are responsible for monitoring the implementation of diversity initiatives in their respective departments (which is reported on to the Diversity & Inclusion Policy Committee), and for acting as intermediaries between the Committee and employees

-- Diversity Contact Managers are responsible for monitoring the implementation of diversity initiatives in their respective departments (which is reported on to the Diversity and Inclusion Policy Committee), and for acting as intermediaries between the Committee and employees. - The Accessibility Consultative Group makes practical suggestions for improvements to the accessibility of computing systems, information and building facilities.
-Representatives of this body are drawn from relevant departments (namely Information Technology, Information Department, Facilities Management Department and Human Resources) and other interested employees. - Human Resources provides specialist advice as well as support to assist in the development and implementation of the Bank's Diversity & Inclusion Program.
+- The Accessibility Consultative Group, which makes practical suggestions for improvements to the accessibility of computing systems, information and building facilities.
+Representatives of this body are drawn from relevant departments (namely Information Technology, Information, Facilities Management and Human Resources) and other interested employees - Human Resources Department, which provides specialist advice as well as support to assist in the development and implementation of the Bank's Diversity & Inclusion Program.